 • What is the turnaround time for grading?

-Assessments in Remote Learning
+Assessments in Online Learning

-In remote learning courses, some of the assessments that would typically be used in face-to-face courses will be modified.
+In online learning courses, some of the assessments that would typically be used in face-to-face courses will be modified.
 Instructors may choose alternatives to their assessments (such as in-person final exams) that continue to uphold standards of academic integrity.
 For example, instead of an in-person final exam that is proctored by the TA and the Instructor, students may be required to complete a “take home” or “take away” exam instead.

 The Centre – Alternative forms of assessment